 Across languages, locative prefixes and particles frequently give rise to diverse semantic categories and patterns of polysemy (see Rainer 2014 for an overview).
-This paper sets out to describe, formalize, and compare the semantics of English verbs on out-.
-Examples of the two commonly acknowledged categories are provided in (1-a) and (1-b) (from COCA; iWeb, see Davies 2008, 2018; OED 2018):
+This paper sets out to describe, formalize, and compare the semantics of English verbs prefixed with out-.
+Examples of the two commonly acknowledged categories are provided in (1-a) and (1-b) (from COCA and iWeb; see Davies 2008, 2018; and OED 2018):